bratpeki/modern-milkytracker-guide/docs/playlist.md

 # Muting and soloing tracks

-This is done by opening the playlist drop-down menu, by right-clicking on any track in the playlist.
+This is done by opening the pattern editor drop-down menu, by right-clicking on any track in the pattern editor.
 The drop-down window looks something like this:

 ![ui_playlistDropDown.png](../img/ui_playlistDropDown.png)